Peggy Angus: Furlongs

 From 1933 onwards, Angus rented a shepherd's cottage, Furlongs, near Beddingham at the foot of the South Downs, and made that a home to which a circle of artists gathered.
-These included Eric Ravilious and John Piper.
+These included Eric Ravilious, Tirzah Garwood and John Piper.
 Ravilious considered that his time at Furlongs: "...altered my whole outlook and way of painting, I think because the colour of the landscape was so lovely and the design so beautifully obvious ... that I simply had to abandon my tinted drawings."

 Ravilious made many drawings and paintings of the Downs around Furlongs and of the cottage inside and out.
-He and PAngus both made paintings together at the quarry and cement works at nearby Asham.
-Other visitors included Herbert Read, Olive Cook and Edwin Smith and Percy Horton and the architects Moholy-Nagy, Serge Chermayeff, Ernő Goldfinger, Frederick Gibberd, Maxwell Fry and Jane Drew.
+He and Angus both made paintings together at the quarry and cement works at nearby Asham.
+Other visitors included Herbert Read, Olive Cook, Edwin Smith, Percy Horton, Maurice de Sausmarez, the architects Moholy-Nagy, Serge Chermayeff, Ernő Goldfinger, Frederick Gibberd, Maxwell Fry, and Jane Drew.
 Her lifelong friendship with Piper and Myfanwy Evans resulted in a long correspondence about folk art and popular art.
+In 1946, Angus introduced Tirzah Garwood to radio producer Henry Swanzy, who would becone Garwood's second husband.

 Teacher

 Angus was a part-time teacher for much of her life and believed her teaching was as important as creating her own work.
 After the war, she taught briefly alongside Quentin Bell at a private girls' school in Sussex (they had been friends and colleagues in the Artists International Association).
 From 1930 to 1946, she taught art at secondary schools in Sussex and London, before returning to the North London Collegiate School in 1947.

 As head of art at North London Collegiate, her own old school, she believed in setting up communal projects where pupils' works could be displayed to their best advantage.
 These projects also improved the school's visual environment and expanded her influence beyond the art rooms.
-She fostered a community of artists and designers in South East England, having durable influence on decorative arts and fashion, for instance through Janet Kennedy.
+She fostered a community of artists and designers in South East England, having a durable influence on decorative arts and fashion, for instance through Janet Kennedy.
 She wanted to encourage a sense of patronage and visual literacy for all, including those not thinking of following an artistic career.
 She remained a teacher at the school until 1970.